Labor History Month Letter

 - Hold lunch parties, health fairs, and assemblies with workplace focus.

-Rebecca Barrett, Principal Advisor, Office of the State Superintendent of Public Instruction, by phone at 916-319-0800.
-[Note: Jason Spencer is the current Principal Advisor, Office of the State Superintendent of Public Instruction.
-He can be reached by e-mail at firstname.lastname@example.org or by phone at 916-319-0800.]
+please contact Jason Spencer, Principal Advisor, Office of the State Superintendent of Public Instruction, by e-mail at email@example.com or by phone at 916-319-0800 [Note: the preceding contact information is no longer valid.
+Please contact the Office of the State Superintendent of Public Instruction at 916-319-0800.].